ftc2/phpbb_pg2mysql/README.md

 sudo docker network connect phpbb_pg2mysql_default import
 ```

-Then, the import script's `settings.yml` should look like this:
+Then, the discourse import script's `settings.yml` should look like this:
 ```
 database:
   type: MySQL # currently only MySQL is supported